ntropy-network/ntropy-sdk/README.md

 ## Enrichment usage:

-In order to enrich a transaction it must be associated with an account holder.
+A transaction can be associated with an account holder.
 An account holder represents an entity (business, freelancer or consumer) that can be uniquely identified and holds the account associated with the transaction:

 - In an outgoing (debit) transaction, the account holder is the sender and the merchant is the receiver.
 - In an incoming (credit) transaction, the account holder is the receiver and the merchant is the sender.

-Account holders provide important context for understanding transactions.
+Account holders provide important context for understanding transactions and allow additional operations such as extracting metrics for account holders over time.

 ```python